ryan-hill83/Chiro-Delivered/README.md

 # Chiro Delivered
 *Created by [Ryan Gawick](https://github.com/rgawick) and [Jack Cattanach](https://github.com/jcattanach)*

-Chiro Delivered is a Full stack web application, built with the MERN stack.
-The purpose of this appication is to allow users to log in and schedule an appointment, for a mobile chiropractor appointment.
-The webisite itself is seperated into two parts, for the client and for the admin.
-Once creating an account, the client is able to schedule an appointment, review or delete their appointments, and leave feedback.
-The admin is able to review all appoinments, confirm or delete appointments, review users, review feedback, and blackout unavailable days and time slots.
+Chiro Delivered is a full stack web application built with the MERN stack.
+It was created for an actual business and is currently being used to schedule patients for chiropractic services.
+Patients can create an account, schedule appointments, leave feedback and review or delete their own upcoming appointments.
+When a patient schedules an appointment, they receive a text message to thank them for scheduling.
+They then receive an additional text message once the appointment has been confirmed by the doctor.
+The doctor has her own login where she can manage user accounts, confirm appointments, view feedback, and block off times where she is not available.

 ### Live Url ###